 While unhealthy lifestyle choices, such as lack of physical activity and/or smoking, can trigger atherosclerosis, poor diet can also be a cause.
 Foods high in salt and fat can result in high blood pressure, high levels of cholesterol, and high blood sugar levels – all of which are factors that can increase the risk of atherosclerosis (and heart disease) significantly.

 Seniors who configure their diets to include healthy foods can make a profound impact on the health of their hearts.
-In fact, it’s been reported that 70% of heart disease can be prevented with correct nutrition.
+It’s been reported that 70% of heart disease can be prevented with correct nutrition.
 Here are some of the foods that seniors – under proper supervision from a physician and/or dietician – can incorporate into their diet to reduce the risk of heart disease.

 Foods that Can Reduce the Risk of Heart Disease